-Truth matters!
-Cheating sucks!
+I highly encourage working together while studying.
+However, answers to questions should always be your own answers and in your own words.
 Academic dishonesty of any kind will result in an instant F on the quiz/exam/assignment and a memo to the Dean and the Vice President of Instruction that will become part of your permanent record.
 Disciplinary action will be taken if they already have your name on "the list" of past offenders.
 In other words, you get one warning.
 The Student Code of Conduct (AP 5500) is worth reading.

-- Many students don't realize that complicity...allowing or encouraging cheating...is as bad as being the one doing the cheating. - Many students don't understand that using a Wikipedia answer, even if you cite Wikipedia, is plagiarism. - Many students don't realize that the answers to the variety of anatomy questions on Chegg or Quizlet are really crappy answers that won't get you much if any credit on an exam in this class.
+- Allowing or encouraging cheating is as bad as being the one doing the cheating. - The answers to the variety of anatomy questions on Chegg or Quizlet are bad answers that won't get you much if any credit on an exam in this class.